JohJakob/gitShare-Safari/README.markdown

 ## Usage

 When installed, the extension will provide a "Share" button next to the three action buttons ("Watch", "Star" and "Fork") on every repository page.
-By clicking it, a tweet gets prepared including the repository’s title, its description and its GitHub page.
+By clicking it, a tweet gets prepared including the repository’s title, its description and the link to its GitHub page.